 The flower garden around the house was put in in 1997 and consists of perennials and a few annuals.
 There are about 200 rose bushes planted around the ranch, most of which were rescued from a burn pile.

 Besides the flower and vegetable gardens, Mike has planted 400 apples trees.
-They are new varieties and are certified organic.
 Some of the varieties are Arkansas Black, Enterprise, Zesta, Candy Crisp, Jonagold, Wolf River, Honey Crisp, Pink Lady, Orin, Pinova, and Senshu.
 The apples are available on u-pick days in late August, September, and sometimes, October.

 The ranch is 600 acres of pasture, hills and woodlands.
 Several streams course through the property, each with its own needs and character.
 Several of the creeks have been replanted in native trees and restored, mainly by fencing out the cows.
 Beef cattle graze on the hills and in the pastures around the house.
 They are of special interest to guests, a fact which amazes Sally, but which Mike finds quite natural since he finds them quite fascinating himself.